 Every player must have a new Athletic Clearance Packet on file each school year before participating on any team.
 All forms are online and can be accessed by clicking the hyperlinked words above.
 The physician form in the packet must be printed to get the required signature of a physician certifying the athletes' health.
-The physical clearance is good for all seasons in the same school year but must be turned in before a student is able to participate in sports.
+The physical clearance is good for one calendar year and must be turned in before a student is able to participate in sports.